 Elective courses offered by the faculty include Advocacy and Leadership, Pediatric Pharmacotherapy, Geriatrics and Gerontology, Acute Care Case Studies, Drug-induced Diseases, and Critical Care Pharmacotherapy.
 Department faculty members also serve as preceptors for the Advanced Pharmacy Practice Experiences (APPE) in the fourth year of the PharmD curriculum.

-The Department offers postgraduate year 1 (PGY1) residencies in drug information (with Mylan Pharmaceuticals) and community pharmacy (with Waterfront Family Pharmacy and Kroger Pharmacy).
+The Department offers postgraduate year 1 (PGY1) residencies in drug information (with Mylan Pharmaceuticals) and community pharmacy (with Waterfront Family Pharmacy, three Kroger Pharmacy locations, and Moundsville Pharmacy).
 Postgraduate year 2 (PGY2) residencies are available in internal medicine, infectious diseases, and geriatrics (the latter in affiliation with Charleston Area Medical Center).
 PGY1 residencies and PGY2 residencies in critical care, oncology, and pediatrics are offered by West Virginia University Hospitals (http://pharmacyresidency.wvu.edu).